-we do not recommend indiscriminately running all the checkers on your code.
+We do not recommend indiscriminately running all the checkers on your code.
 The reason is that each one has a cost - not just at compile time, but also in terms of code clutter and human time to maintain the annotations.
 If the property is important to you, is difficult for people to reason about, or has caused problems in the past, then you should run that checker.
 For other properties, the benefits may not repay the effort to use it.
 You will be the best judge of this for your own code, of course.

+You might want to avoid some type-checkers when you are first starting out.
 The Linear Checker (see Chapter 19, page 114) has not been extensively tested.
 Some of the third-party checkers (see Chapter 22, page 126) have known bugs that limit their usability.
 (Report the ones that affect you, so the developers will prioritize fixing them.)